RithwikRish/Simple_calc/README.md

-Just a Simple calculator made by python
+Just a Simple calculator made using python.
+:3